LizzyonGit/fruits-hold-em/TESTING.md

 The warning about aria-hidden seemed a much larger issue, as I found posts about it being an issue with the attribute *disabled*: https://github.com/WordPress/gutenberg/issues/56547, and about Bootstrap using this attribute while it should not: https://github.com/twbs/bootstrap/issues/41005.
 So I did find a workaround [here](https://stackoverflow.com/questions/62677291/aria-hidden-elements-do-not-contain-focusable-elements-issue-when-modal-is-sho) that says you should use aria-modal for modals, but now I see in Chrome develop tools that this is actually added in all the modals, and not aria-hidden, and then I don't get this warning.
 When I got the warning, aria-hidden was added to the **Game over** modal.
 But I did not change anything, so it may come back and is some kind of random error that I can not control.

 Below shows screenshots of when the error is triggered and when not, without me changing any code.
+The first screenshot shows that *aria-hidden = true" is added, the second screenshot shows *aria-modal = true* is added to the same modal, and then there is no error.

 ![Error aria-hidden](docs/screenshots/aria-hidden-error.png)
 ![No error aria-modal](docs/screenshots/aria-modal.png)